 If we go out and find that the problem was tenant caused, the tenant will be billed and responsible for reimbursement of the charge.

 Our tenants make all payments to Prime Rentals & Real Estate via our online tenant portal.
-All rent is due by the 5th of the month.
-For most landlords it is reasonable to expect your funds by the middle of the month.
-Funds are delivered via Direct Deposit.
+All rent is due on the 1st, but there is a 5-day grace period.
+For most landlords, it is reasonable to expect your funds by the middle of the month.
+Funds are delivered via Direct Deposit

 Sometimes life happens and rent gets paid late.
 We communicate with our tenants and remind them of our expectations for timely rent.
 We do our best to protect our landlords and place tenants who will pay the rent on time, everytime.